 All of the estimation filter outputs are available to record and most, but not all, are available to view in real time in MIP Monitor.
-In addition to the standard solution, additional filter outputs, such as uncertainties, inertial sensor bias and scale factors, filter status, and physical models (WGS84, WMM, and SAM) are available (Table 3 - Estimation Filter Outputs).
+In addition to the standard attitude and heading (AHRS) solution, additional filter outputs, such as uncertainties, inertial sensor bias and scale factors, filter status, and physical models (WGS84, WMM, and SAM) are available (Table 3 - Estimation Filter Outputs).